 Our Physicians and Staff

-Missoula has the good fortune of having six Gastroenterologists practicing locally.
-Gastroenterologists are physicians who are highly trained specialists with extensive knowledge and expertise in endoscopic procedures and diseases of the gastrointestinal tract and liver.
+Our Gastroenterology Lab is staffed by board certified Gastroenterologists, highly trained specialists with extensive knowledge and expertise in endoscopic procedures and diseases of the gastrointestinal tract and liver.

 Our Endoscopy Department staff consists of specialty trained and certified Registered Nurses, Gastrointestinal Technical Specialists and a Scheduling Specialist.
-Our hours of operation are usually 7:00 AM - 5:30PM Monday through Friday with staff members on call for after hour emergency procedures.
+Our hours of operation are usually 7:00 AM - 5:30PM Monday through Friday with staff members on call for after hour emergency procedures

 We provide the following Gastrointestinal Procedures: